 4. Discuss the results of the investigation including the institution's conclusion as to whether or not the institution will recycle or compost the material, and support the institution's position.
-Food waste is 8.1% or 812 tons of the University's non-C&D waste stream.
-The only alternative to landfilling this fraction of the waste stream is composting.
-Since the campus has been exceeding the 40% State mandated goal and waste reduction is approaching 50%, food waste composting is not a viable option due to prohibitive costs and other potential problems.
+Food waste is 9.44% or 416 tons of the University's non-C&D waste stream.
+The only alternative to land filling this fraction of the waste stream is composting.
+Gregory Residence Hall is in early stages of planning a small pilot program that will soon be operational.
+The resulting compost will be applied on the student farm which provides produce to Housing Food Service.
+The success of this pilot program may determine future food waste composting activities on campus.